Stellacore/Engabra/README.md

 the library is useful for real world computation, modeling and simulation.
 >>>>>>> d698e59 (README.md - title intro tweaking, improved many descriptions in types and operations)

+The focus on 3D space allows providing relationships and operations that may not be available in other dimensions.
+For example splitting multivectors into the sum of ComPlex and DirPlex values and using these to implement generalized inversion operations as well as other functions that may not be defined in higher dimensional spaces (e.g. circular trigonometric functions, logarithms of vectors).

 Quick jump links to below:
 * [Key Features](#Key-Features)
 * [GA Data Types](#GA-Data-Types)